mohanmca/professional_certification/docs/aws_elb_as_anki.md

    1. if any user-data on first boot
    1. storage volume configuration
    1. security groups
+   1. When you create a launch configuration, you can specify information such as the AMI ID, instance type, key pair, security groups, and block device mapping for your instances.

 #### AWS EC2 autoscaling - launch template steps
 1. AWS Management console
 1. EC2 console (under compute)
 1. Launch template > Create Launch Template
+  1. A launch template is similar to a launch configuration, in that it specifies instance configuration information.
+  1. Defining a launch template instead of a launch configuration allows you to have multiple versions of a template.
+  1. With versioning, you can create a subset of the full set of parameters and then reuse it to create other templates or template versions.
 1. Step-1) Launch Template
     1. Create new tempalte
       1. name + description + source-template